tyler36/ddev-cypress-l8-demo/README.md

 ### Troubleshooting

-#### "Could not find a Cypress configuration file, exiting."
+#### "Could not find a Cypress configuration file, exiting"

 Cypress expects a directory strutures containing the tests, plugins and support files.

 - If the `./cypress` directory does not exist, it will scaffold out these directories, including a default `cypress.json` setting file and example tests when you first run `ddev cypress-open`.
 - Make sure you have a `cypress.json` file in your project root, or use `--config [file]` argument to specify one.

-#### `Unable to open X display.`
+#### "Unable to open X display."

 - This recipe forwards the Cypress GUI via an X11  server.
 Please ensure you have this working on your host system.
+- For Windows 10 users, try [GWSL](https://opticos.github.io/gwsl/tutorials/manual.html) (via [Microsoft store](ms-windows-store://pdp/?productid=9NL6KD1H33V3)), or [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (via [chocolatey](https://community.chocolatey.org/packages/vcxsrv#versionhistory))